How Long Does Heroin Stay in Your System?

 Get Treatment for Heroin Withdrawal and Addiction at Renaissance Recovery

-If you have been using heroin to the extent of addiction developing, we can help you initiate your sustained recovery here at Renaissance Recovery in Southern California.
+If you have been struggling with heroin abuse to the extent of addiction developing, we can help you initiate your sustained recovery here at Renaissance Recovery in Southern California.
 While heroin addiction can be aggravating and disruptive, it is also treatable.

 For those who require assistance with heroin withdrawal, we can connect you with licensed medical detox centers throughout Southern California.
 After addressing the issue of physical dependence on heroin, transition into one of the following treatment programs at our facility: